BurhaanT/burhaant.github.io/_posts/2019-01-24-implementing-swagger-on-net-core-api.md

 ```

-if you now navigate to `https://localhost:<port>/swagger` you now end up with a pretty UI and are able to interact with you API endpoints.
+If you now navigate to `https://localhost:<port>/swagger` you now end up with a pretty UI and are able to interact with you API endpoints.

 Any there it is.